moral-agent/sync_flags/README.md

 Let a sync flag be a message consisting of:

 1. Hash of the previous block.
-2. Bitcoin address
+2. Donation address
 3. Nonce

 This tiny message could propagate through the network at maximum speed.
 If miners had to include the hash of this flag in the next block, then all miners wait for this flag, and when it suddenly spread through the network, all miners could simultaneously begin hashing the next block.

-The sync flag should not be produced too quickly.
-You want to give everyone enough time to be ready to hash the next block.
-Let's say that the hash of the sync flag is a proof of work that is targeted for 2 minutes.

-To fund this proof of work, the protocol is modified to demand that the block produced 10 blocks after the sync flag must allocate 25% of the block reward to the address published by the sync flag.
-In this way, sync flags are produced in 2 minutes, and blocks are produced in 8 minutes, with 10 minutes total.
+The hash of the sync flag is a proof of work with the same difficulty as normal bitcoin blocks.
+To fund this proof of work, the protocol is modified to demand that the 10th, 11th, 12th, 13th, 14th blocks produced after the sync flag must each donate 10% of their block reward to the address supplied by the sync block.

 Illustration 1: https://s32.postimg.org/wzg0hs8lx/sync_flag.png)